Best Ukuleles For Beginners (Under $100) – 2019 Reviews

 Kala is a well-known maker of quality affordable ukuleles.

-The Kala KA-15S-S is part of Kala’s flagship collection and has become one of the most popular soprano ukuleles with over 1,000 positive reviews.
+The Kala KA-15S-S is part of Kala’s flagship collection.
+In terms of sales it’s probably the best ukulele under $100.
+It’s certainly one of the most popular soprano ukuleles with over 1,000 5-star reviews.

 The neck is mahogany, the fretboard is rosewood, and its top is made of bright and beautiful spruce.
 These woods combine to provide an excellent sound, and it comes with a satin finish.